-The video was quickly picked up by numerous media outlets, including Vogue, Entertainment Weekly, Billboard, VICE, The Huffington Post, The Guardian, VICE, BUST Magazine, Refinery 29, and The Onion‘s AV Club, who said of the video “when [Moore] sings directly to the camera, it seems like an overly intimate confession.”
+The music video for “Hooking Up With Girls” was released on the front page of Nylon.
+The video was quickly picked up by numerous media outlets, including Vogue, Entertainment Weekly, Billboard, VICE, The Huffington Post, The Guardian, New York Magazine, VICE, BUST Magazine, Refinery 29, and The Onion‘s AV Club, who said of the video “when [Moore] sings directly to the camera, it seems like an overly intimate confession.”
 Vogue Magazine called Moore a “jack of all trades,” adding that her music videos, “give me life.”

 Billboard named It Was Romance one of 16 Female-Fronted Bands You Should Know.